Transylvanian Society of Dracula: History

 In May 1995, the TSD chapter in Romania organized the first World Dracula Congress.
 This event attracted scholars and aficionados from many countries.
 The list of speakers included some of the world's leading experts in the field, such as Gordon Melton, Elizabeth Miller, Matei Cazacu and Clive Leatherdale.
 The congress marked the first time when Romanian folklorists have the opportunity to share their knowledge and research in both the vampire legend and the history of Vlad Tepes with their counterparts in the West.

 During the conference both the American and the Canadian chapter were established by J. Gordon Melton and Elizabeth Miller respectively.
 The North American chapter is now housed at Pennsylvania's Kutztown University who publishes The Journal of Dracula Studies each year.
 Edited by Dr Anne DeLong and Dr Curt Herr, the peer-reviewed journal publishes essays on Vampire Studies from around the world.
-A short time later, an Italian chapter was founded by Massimo Introvigne, and since 2001, there is a German chapter run by Dr. Mark Benecke.
+A short time later, an Italian chapter was founded by Massimo Introvigne, and since 2001, there is a German chapter run by Dr. Mark Benecke who acts as world president since 2010.
 In 2006 a Russian Chapter was opened.
 It is run by Mrs. Ekaterina Buley.